 AMPARO Advocacy is a strong independent social advocacy organisation which has progressed through a number of important phases over its long history.
 This is a summary of the important early beginnings of AMPARO Advocacy.

-In January 2000 a Multicultural Disability Network was formed out of a growing awareness by those in the multicultural sector that people from a non-English speaking background with disability were missing out on essential services, support and information.
+In January 2000 a Multicultural Disability Network was formed out of a growing awareness by those in the multicultural sector that people from a culturally and linguistically diverse background with disability were missing out on essential services, support and information.

-In April 2000 the National Ethnic Disability Association (NEDA) approached the Multicultural Disability Network (MDN) with a seeding grant to undertake a research project to determine what model of advocacy could best address the unmet needs of Queenslanders from a non-English speaking background (NESB) with disability.
+In April 2000 the National Ethnic Disability Association (NEDA) approached the Multicultural Disability Network (MDN) with a seeding grant to undertake a research project to determine what model of advocacy could best address the unmet needs of Queenslanders from a culturally and linguistically diverse background (CALD) with disability.
 This project was auspiced by the Multicultural Development Association (MDA).

 As a result of this work in July 2001 Disability Services Queensland provided a small amount of recurrent funding to support the development of a new multicultural disability advocacy association, with Multicultural Affairs Queensland contributing non-recurrent funding for establishment costs.
 The Multicultural Development Association continued to auspice and manage these funds until the new group’s incorporation.
 At this time there was a great deal of excitement and enthusiasm to explore what this new ‘advocacy’ agency could look like and a need also to clarify what independent advocacy was and how it differed from service provision and community development.

 In December 2001 Jen Barrkman was employed to undertake advocacy and organisational development.
-Jen’s first task was to set about finding people with disability from non-English speaking background with disability to form a steering committee to help develop this new advocacy organisation.
-By April 2002 a formal steering committee had been established, made up of people with disability and family members from a NESB, to identify the values, beliefs and direction for the new organisation.
+Jen’s first task was to set about finding people from a culturally and linguistically diverse background with disability to form a steering committee to help develop this new advocacy organisation.
+By April 2002 a formal steering committee had been established, made up of people with disability and family members from a CALD background, to identify the values, beliefs and direction for the new organisation.

-In June 2003 AMPARO Advocacy held the Advocacy, Disability and Culture Forum in Brisbane which achieved the purpose of raising the profile of AMPARO Advocacy, identified potential new members, improved connections across the disability and multicultural community sectors and most importantly, raised the consciousness of participants of the need to provide strong independent advocacy for people from a non-English speaking background with disability.
+In June 2003 AMPARO Advocacy held the Advocacy, Disability and Culture Forum in Brisbane which achieved the purpose of raising the profile of AMPARO Advocacy, identified potential new members, improved connections across the disability and multicultural community sectors and most importantly, raised the consciousness of participants of the need to provide strong independent advocacy for people from a culturally and linguistically diverse background with disability.

 Then in August 2003, despite an unsuccessful attempt to gain Commonwealth funding, AMPARO Advocacy was pleased to attract a small amount of additional funding from the State government.
 The steering committee worked hard to develop a clear vision and direction for an independent social advocacy organisation and in March 2004 AMPARO Advocacy became incorporated and soon after moved to its current location in Milton.

-By 2005, AMPARO Advocacy had begun to take up systemic issues on behalf of Queenslanders from a NESB with disability, including issues around the States Have Your Say consultations, the proposed new Disability Services Act and new Quality Assurance measures.
+By 2005, AMPARO Advocacy had begun to take up systemic issues on behalf of Queenslanders from a CALD background with disability, including issues around the States Have Your Say consultations, the proposed new Disability Services Act and new Quality Assurance measures.

 In early 2008 AMPARO Advocacy became a founding member of the Queensland Accessing Interpreters Working Group, formed by a number of organisations and peak bodies who were concerned with the lack of access to fee free interpreting services.
-AMPARO Advocacy with our allies in the community sector continued to advocate for high quality language services to be supported by culturally competent services systems to fulfil the principles of equitable access, social justice and social inclusion for people from a NESB with disability.
+AMPARO Advocacy with our allies in the community sector continued to advocate for high quality language services to be supported by culturally competent services systems to fulfill the principles of equitable access, social justice and social inclusion for people from a CALD background with disability.

 In late 2008 the Working Group launched A Matter of Interpretation with 42 organisations from around the State supporting this work.
 The significant efforts of this group resulted in the Premier of the time, Anna Bligh advising all Queensland Government Departments to make provision to meet the costs of interpreter services for their funded non-government organisations.
 This was a major achievement for the Queensland Accessing Interpreters Working Group.